 Now, let’s assume you made a full recovery from your illness a few months down the road.
 You’re out of the hospital and back home asking for your old job back or looking for a new one.

 You end up finding work at a different company, but it doesn’t offer life insurance as part of the benefits package.
 Now you’re left to find private life insurance on your own.
-But wait a minute—now you have a pre-existing health condition, MS or cancer, etc. The cost to insure you, if the insurance companies even will, can be upwards of 250,000 percent more expensive than it would have been before the medical condition presented itself.
-Yes.
-250,000 percent more expensive.
-That’s a table “P” rating on an A-Z scale that the insurance companies use to set prices based on your health compared to the average American.
+But wait a minute—now you have a pre-existing health condition.
+The cost to insure you, if the insurance companies even will, has the potential to be hundreds of dollars higher than before because of your medical condition (not even to mention you’re older now as well).

 Sometimes you have the option of converting your group coverage to an individual policy if you leave your employer, even without having to prove insurability.
 However, most people choose not to do this because these conversion premiums tend to be much higher than premiums for comparable policies available to individuals.
 Typically, only those who are otherwise uninsurable (because of a health condition, for example) take advantage of this conversion option.

 We recommend purchasing an individual term life insurance policy as your base policy and use your group policy to supplement it.
 Term life insurance coverage is not tied to your employer.
 As long as you keep paying the premiums, a term policy will follow you wherever you go.
 It’s also very affordable.